NanaTsK/js-module-1/README.md

 ## About the project

 This app allows you to explore and manage your sports activity and nutrition.
+Users can

+- [x] create accounts
+- [x] select different physical activities
+- [x] count calories burned
+- [x] track time spent in physical activity
+- [x] calculate the number of calories consumed with a particular meal
+- [x] identify products suitable for their diet based on their blood type

-Users can create accounts, select different physical activities, count calories burned, track time spent in physical activity, and calculate the number of calories consumed with a particular meal.
+create accounts, select different physical activities, count calories burned, track time spent in physical activity, and calculate the number of calories consumed with a particular meal.
 Additionally, users can conveniently access a menu feature that enables them to track and identify products suitable for their diet based on their blood type.

 ## Live page